 And line a 10 in loaf pan with parchment paper OR grease and flour.
 I recently started using parchment paper because it is easier to lift out the bread if topping with chips and/or walnuts and easier to clean.

-In a small bowl combine flour, baking soda and salt and combine with a pastry cutter or fork.
+In a small bowl combine flour, baking soda, baking powder and salt and combine with a pastry cutter or fork.
 Set aside.

 In a large mixing bowl, add egg or flax egg, sugar, butter and bananas and mix to combine and smooth.